DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 $ docker-compose build
   ```

-You are now able to use the ODM Docker images.
+You are now able to use the ODM Docker images:
 ```
 $ docker images
 REPOSITORY                                         TAG                   IMAGE ID            CREATED             SIZE